Torinkm/elevators-go-brrr/UPDATELOG.md

 # ------------------------{Updates}------------------------
 # Tori
-Added the original Rational documewnt as a word document in the original files section in formal files
+Added the original Rational document as a word document in the original files section in formal files
 # Aki

 # Aki